-If you have an additional memory attached to the RAM, then the files need not be compressed to save extra space for new pages.
+If an additional memory attaches to the RAM, then there will be no need to compress to save extra space for new pages.
 The RAM will still have space for new pages to occupy.

 Uninstall unnecessary applications

 If you have any unnecessary applications that are just junk, uninstall them.
-It saves some space in the memory, thereby the disk is not completely filled with running processes.
+It saves some space in the memory, thereby the disk is not complete with running processes.